 Appalachian Mountain Club

 Founded in Boston in 1876 by Edward Pickering and 33 other outdoor enthusiasts, the Appalachian Mountain Club is the nation’s oldest outdoor recreation and conservation organization.
 It promotes the protection, enjoyment, and understanding of the mountains, forests, waters, and trails of America’s Northeast and Mid-Atlantic regions and fosters activities such as hiking, paddling, cycling, and skiing.
 Adventurous activities in the Appalachian mountains are risky though, which is why they also suggest that you protect your head while skiing, paddling, or cycling in these areas.
 Due to its importance on safety and exploration, the Club has enjoyed considerable growing interest over the years.

-With more than 100,000 members, advocates, and supporters, more than 16,000 volunteers, and over 450 full time and seasonal staff, it has 12 chapters including Boston, Philadelphia, and Washington, D.C.
+With more than 100,000 members, advocates, and supporters, more than 16,000 volunteers, and over 450 full-time and seasonal staff, it has 12 chapters including Boston, Philadelphia, and Washington, D.C.
 The New York-North Jersey Chapter was the first, founded in 1912.
 Today it’s the second largest with more than 12,000 members and an office located inside New York City’s West Side YMCA right next to Central Park.

 In addition to being a voice for land and riverway conservation, monitoring air quality, researching climate change, and working to protect alpine and forest ecosystems, the AMC organizes more than 8,000 trips a year and maintains lodges, huts, camps, shelters and campgrounds for the use of its members.
 It also maintains more than 1,800 miles of trails throughout the Northeast, including nearly 350 miles of the Appalachian Trail in five states.